 Bianca Devsam

 Bianca completed her undergraduate nursing and midwifery training at the University of Queensland.
-She has worked as a Clinical Nurse Specialist on the Butterfly Ward (Neonatal Intensive Care Unit) for the past 9 years, and has completed her Postgraduate Certificate in Nursing Practice (Neonatal Intensive Care) and her Masters of Advanced Nursing Practice (Minor Thesis) at the University of Melbourne.
+She has worked as a clinical neonatal nurse on the Butterfly Ward (Neonatal Intensive Care Unit) at the Royal Children's Hospital (RCH) for over 10 years, and has completed a Postgraduate Certificate in Nursing Practice (Neonatal Intensive Care) and a Master of Advanced Nursing Practice (Minor Thesis) at the University of Melbourne.

-In 2016, Bianca participated in the RCH BEST Practice Program, which were the beginnings of her research journey.
-She investigated nursing assessment of pain in neonates, and instigated a hospital-wide change in the pain assessment tool utilised in neonates.
-In 2020, Bianca was awarded the Dame Elisabeth Murdoch Nursing Development Scholarship (DEMNDS) which she used to develop an evidence-based clinical guideline for pain management in neonates.
+In 2016, Bianca participated in the RCH BEST Practice Program, marking the beginning of her research journey.
+She investigated nursing assessment of pain in neonates and led a hospital-wide change in the neonatal pain assessment tool.
+In 2020, she was awarded the Dame Elisabeth Murdoch Nursing Development Scholarship (DEMNDS), which she used to develop an evidence-based clinical guideline for neonatal pain management at RCH.

-In 2016, Bianca participated in the RCH BEST Practice Program, which were the beginnings of her research journey.
-She investigated nursing assessment of pain in neonates, and instigated a hospital-wide change in the pain assessment tool utilised in neonates.
-In 2020, Bianca was awarded the Dame Elisabeth Murdoch Nursing Development Scholarship (DEMNDS) which she used to develop an evidence-based clinical guideline for pain management in neonates.
+In 2016, Bianca participated in the RCH BEST Practice Program, marking the beginning of her research journey.
+She investigated nursing assessment of pain in neonates and led a hospital-wide change in the neonatal pain assessment tool.
+In 2020, she was awarded the Dame Elisabeth Murdoch Nursing Development Scholarship (DEMNDS), which she used to develop an evidence-based clinical guideline for neonatal pain management at RCH.

 Bianca completed her undergraduate nursing and midwifery training at the University of Queensland.
-She has worked as a Clinical Nurse Specialist on the Butterfly Ward (Neonatal Intensive Care Unit) for the past 9 years, and has completed her...
+She has worked as a clinical neonatal nurse on the Butterfly Ward (Neonatal Intensive Care Unit) at the Royal Children's Hospital (RCH) for over 10...

 Bianca completed her undergraduate nursing and midwifery training at the University of Queensland.
-She has worked as a Clinical Nurse Specialist on the Butterfly Ward (Neonatal Intensive Care Unit) for the past 9 years, and has completed her Postgraduate Certificate in Nursing Practice (Neonatal Intensive Care) and her Masters of Advanced Nursing Practice (Minor Thesis) at the University of Melbourne.
+She has worked as a clinical neonatal nurse on the Butterfly Ward (Neonatal Intensive Care Unit) at the Royal Children's Hospital (RCH) for over 10 years, and has completed a Postgraduate Certificate in Nursing Practice (Neonatal Intensive Care) and a Master of Advanced Nursing Practice (Minor Thesis) at the University of Melbourne.

-In 2016, Bianca participated in the RCH BEST Practice Program, which were the beginnings of her research journey.
-She investigated nursing assessment of pain in neonates, and instigated a hospital-wide change in the pain assessment tool utilised in neonates.
-In 2020, Bianca was awarded the Dame Elisabeth Murdoch Nursing Development Scholarship (DEMNDS) which she used to develop an evidence-based clinical guideline for pain management in neonates.
+In 2016, Bianca participated in the RCH BEST Practice Program, marking the beginning of her research journey.
+She investigated nursing assessment of pain in neonates and led a hospital-wide change in the neonatal pain assessment tool.
+In 2020, she was awarded the Dame Elisabeth Murdoch Nursing Development Scholarship (DEMNDS), which she used to develop an evidence-based clinical guideline for neonatal pain management at RCH.

-In 2016, Bianca participated in the RCH BEST Practice Program, which were the beginnings of her research journey.
-She investigated nursing assessment of pain in neonates, and instigated a hospital-wide change in the pain assessment tool utilised in neonates.
-In 2020, Bianca was awarded the Dame Elisabeth Murdoch Nursing Development Scholarship (DEMNDS) which she used to develop an evidence-based clinical guideline for pain management in neonates.
+In 2016, Bianca participated in the RCH BEST Practice Program, marking the beginning of her research journey.
+She investigated nursing assessment of pain in neonates and led a hospital-wide change in the neonatal pain assessment tool.
+In 2020, she was awarded the Dame Elisabeth Murdoch Nursing Development Scholarship (DEMNDS), which she used to develop an evidence-based clinical guideline for neonatal pain management at RCH.

 Top Publications